What’s better than doing some bra shopping, especially when there’s a sale? (Photo courtesy Gap.com)

 A recent Women’s Wear Daily survey showed that 64 percent of women are wearing the wrong bra size.
 I believe that I am guilty, in spite of years of gentle reminders from a fashion blogger friend to figure it out already.
-(Her guide on how to get fitted is still the best thing I’ve read on the topic.)
 If you need some help with the measuring tape, there are plenty of places to go.
 In the NYC metro area, Brooklyn’s Iris Lingerie is an excellent place to get fit, as is the Upper West Side’s famous Town Shop, which has been sizing up women for more than 100 years (seriously).
 In the D.C area, I’ve heard nothing but good things about Coup de Foudre Lingerie.
 They even offer a free 30-minute bra makeover, so there is really no reason to procrastinate.

 If you’d like to start out online before you work with someone in person, Victoria’s Secret has a “Find Your Perfect Fit” quiz, and the ladies at True & Co. have created a two-minute fit quiz that will help you select bras from their online store.
 They’ll then send you five to try on, and you pay only for what you want to keep.

 Shop for the “Girls”

 Once you’re properly sized, it’s time to splurge on some summer lingerie.
 And speaking of Victoria’s Secret, their semi-annual sale is happening now, with bras at $15 and up.
 If you’re feeling super sexy (and why shouldn’t you?)
 Agent Provocateur’s semi-annual sale is on too, and since their pieces are pricey in general, this is the perfect chance to treat yourself without breaking the bank.